 I recommend using at least two different flavors for variety, but if you are a preserves fiend, use more if you have them on hand.

 You can even make it different by using peanut butter or hazelnut chocolate spread in the middle for a special treat, if you are so inclined.

-Need more gluten-free breakfast recipe inspiration?
+Need more break bar inspiration?
 Check out these recipes: